Hopstack Guides

 Evolution and history of Warehouse Management

-The introduction of technologies like barcoding in the 1970s and 1980s made tracking inventory easier and more efficient.
+With the rise of computers in the 20th century, businesses adopted basic warehouse management systems (WMS).
+The introduction of barcoding in the 1970s and automation tools like conveyors improved efficiency, driven by industrialization and globalization.
 This period also saw the first uses of an automated warehouse system, with forklifts and conveyors speeding up operations.

 Key Robotics Used in Warehousing